 What does the treatment involve?

-Cataract surgery involves removing the eye's natural lense or the opacified "crystalline lens" in which it is found.
+Cataract surgery involves removing the eye's natural lense or the opacified "crystalline lens" without damaging the "capsular bag" in which it is found.

-This capsular bag must be cleaned and left transparent before finalising the surgical operation, given that this is when the artificial intraocular lens is implemented to substitute the eye's natural crystalline lens.
+This capsular bag must be polished and left transparent before finalising the surgical operation, given that this is when the artificial intraocular lens is implanted to substitute the eye's natural crystalline lens.

-Months or years after cataract surgery decreased vision might be notice.
+Months or years after cataract surgery, the patient may notice reduced vision.
 This is due to an opacification of a part of the capsular bag called the "posterior capsule".
 A posterior capsule opacity, known in the past as a "secondary cataract", is treated quickly and simply via a procedure called a Nd:YAG laser posterior capsulotomy.

 Treatment involves restoring transparency to the posterior capsule by making an opening in it with a Nd:YAG laser without the need for incisions.